 I held on tight to her optimism.

-I know why the Classic course worked.
+I know why the Classic Class worked.
 It gave me permission to receive.
 Writing had become a terrible treadmill of effort, or, to mix metaphors, I had my foot pressed to the gas but was grinding to a halt.
-The Classic course seemed to say: Come on in.
+The Classic Class seemed to say: Come on in.
 Be curious.
 Play.

 So I played.
 And received.
 And doodled with ideas.
-By the end of the first week, just as Louise promised, I had an idea, and by the time I’d completed the Ninety Day Novel course, there was a first draft, quickly followed by a second (dragon-less) one; then came the Editing course and we all lived happily ever after…
+By the end of the first week, just as Louise promised, I had an idea, and by the time I’d completed the Ninety Day Novel Class, there was a first draft, quickly followed by a second (dragon-less) one; then came the Big Edit Class and we all lived happily ever after…

 I knew that this final draft was flawed but had neither the knowledge or the confidence to change it for the better.
 The opening chapters were longlisted for the Bath Children’s Novel Award, which thrilled me, but didn’t make it to the shortlist.
 Meanwhile, I’d begun researching and submitting to agents.
 And this is where a series of synchronicities came into play.